 All metal parts of the router in a metal box, including the box itself, are connected with the negative pole of the power supply (common pole).
-If recommended for the installation environment, protect the router by grounding it properly by the grounding screw on the right panel, see Figure 8.
+If recommended for the installation environment, protect the router by grounding it properly by the grounding screw, see Figure 14.

-Figure 8: Position of the Grounding Screw
+Figure 14: Position of the Grounding Screw